AadarshDevi/Java/jPackage.md

 jPackage is a java tool that comes with the JDK.
 This is used to convert java projects into .exe, .msi, etc,.
 In this document, I will explain some of the flags/commands I used to create my .exe.

+NOTE: All the commands are done in Command Prompt in the MyProject root folder.

 ### Start jPackage
 to use the jPackage commmand go to ther terminal and type `jpackage`.